MilesBellaire/Accounts_Management/docs/Progress.md

             - Maybe I could add a trigger for when income is updated it will clone the associated distribution
 - I could also just make a second transact table that is specifically for distributing payments
    - So the transact table would connect to a distribution then all the transactions in the transact2 table would link to it aswell

+Ideas for later
+- add validation using account totals on statements
+-

+Missing loss total balance when adding transfers.
+Need to look into that.